Dziagwa’s 19 points lead Oklahoma State over Texas 81-59

 BIG PICTURE

-Oklahoma State: The Cowboys head into the Big 12 tournament on a hot streak and could be a perfect spoiler next week if the hot shooting continues.
+Oklahoma State: The Cowboys head into the conference tournament on a hot streak and could be a perfect spoiler next week if the hot shooting continues.

 Texas: The Longhorns’ injury-riddled lineup is down to eight scholarship players as they limp into the Big 12 tournament.
 The two players who had charged up the offense in the win streak, guards Andrew Jones and Courtney Ramey, combined for just 13 points Saturday.